greenelab/deep-review/all-sections.md

-merits of these methods depends on the dataset and cross validation strategy [@16OPHvAij], though evaluation often uses auROC (area under the receiver operating characteristic curve), which has limited utility due to the large active/inactive class imbalance (see Discussion).
+merits of these methods depends on the dataset and cross validation strategy [@16OPHvAij], though evaluation often uses auROC (area under the receiver operating characteristic curve), which has limited utility due to the large class imbalance (see Discussion).

-We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery and propose that rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
+We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery.
+Rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.